-LENGTH 0F SERVICE RATE OF ACCRUAL PER PAY PERIOD

-1 to 5 Years 4.62 hours for 12 hour work day

-3.85 hours for 10 hour work day

-3.08 hours for 8 hour work day

-5 to 10 Years 6.92 hours for 12 hour work day

-5.77 hours for 10 hour work day

-4.62 hours for 8 hour work day

-Over 10 Years 9.23 hours for 12 hour work day

-7.69 hours for 10 hour work day

-6.15 hours for 8 hour work day
+LENGTH OF SERVICE RATE OF ACCRUAL PER PAY PERIOD 1 to 5 Years 3.85 hours for 10 or 12 hour work day 1 to 0 1 date 3,08 hours for 8 hour work day 5 to 10 Years 5.77 hours for 10 or 12 hour work day 0.10 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 4.62 hours for 8 hour work day Over 10 Years 7.69 hours for 10 or 12 hour work day 6.15 hours for 8 hour work day

-- 1. If an observed holiday falls within the Employee's annual leave period, the leave may be extended by one day, with prior approval of the Police Chief or designee. - 2.
-Annual leave will be taken on approval through the chain of command. - 3.
-Dispatcher annual leave shall not affect scheduling of annual leave by certified officers. - 4.
-With approval through the chain of command, a patrol officer may be on annual leave at the same time as his/her sergeant or lieutenant. - Requests for annual leave should be submitted at least 30 days before the time requested.
+- If an observed holiday falls within the Employee's annual leave period, the leave may be extended by one day, with prior approval of the Police Chief or designee. - Annual leave will be taken on approval through the chain of command. - Dispatcher annual leave shall not affect scheduling of annual leave by certified officers. - 4.
+With approval through the chain of command, a patrolman patrol officer may be on annual leave at the same time as his/her sergeant or lieutenant. - 5.
+Requests for annual leave should be submitted at least 30 days before the time requested.
 The City shall, if submitted as provided above, provide a response within seven (7) calendar days of the date the request is received.
 Annual leave may be utilized on a day-by-day basis, in which case the City shall provide final response within 72 hours of the date the request is received.

 The City agrees that every consideration will be shown in an attempt to avoid cancellation of an officer's leave, however, such decisions are at the discretion of the Police Chief or designee as his sole and exclusive right.

-- 6. If approved leave is canceled by the City, payment of non-refundable monies paid out by the Employee shall be reimbursed by the City on a case-by-case basis by the Police Chief or designee.
+- 6. If approved leave is canceled by the City, payment of non-refundable monies paid out by the Employee shall be considered on a case-by-case basis by the Police Chief or designee.
 The City agrees to establish reasonable criteria for application of this section. - 7.
 Annual leave shall be paid on an hour-for-hour basis. - 8.
 As of September 30 of any given year, the amount of accrued annual leave that may be carried over to the next fiscal year is the Employee's current annual accrual rate as of September 30 of the current fiscal year.
 Upon documentation of a pattern of denial, the amount of annual leave that has been denied may either be transferred to sick leave or carried over to be used long with all new annual leave, by the appropriate date.
 An Employee, upon a showing of extenuating circumstances, may request the City Manager to authorize a buy-out of accrued annual leave prior to his/her separation from the City.
 The City Manager will consider each request on a case-by-case basis.
-The City Manager's decision is final and non-grievable. - Upon separation from the City, an Employee shall be paid for each hour of accrued annual leave, at his/her current rate of pay up to a buy-out cap of 240 hours.
+The City Manager's decision is final and nongrievable. - 9.
+Upon separation from the City, an Employee shall be paid for each hour of accrued annual leave, at his/her current rate of pay up to a buy-out cap of 240 hours.

-SICK LEAVE
+B. SICK LEAVE

-For the purposes of this agreement "continuous service" shall include military, educational, funeral and other approved leaves of absence, but not bridged time.
+For the purposes of this agreement "continuous service" Continuous service" shall include military, educational, funeral and other approved leaves of absence, but not bridged time.